November 22, 2019

 Most importantly, be certain that you have sufficient assets to make these gifts without negatively impacting your ability to maintain your lifestyle.
 Thus, it’s crucial to work with your wealth manager to determine the amount of gifts you can make each year and discuss potential strategies that will work best for you and your family.

 1Pursuant to Internal Revenue Code §2503(b)(2), the annual exclusion amount is to be adjusted for inflation each year, rounded down to the next lowest multiple of $1,000.
-The annual exclusion is $15,000 per person in 2019 and will remain the same for 2020.
+The annual exclusion is $15,000 per person in 2021.

-2In 2019, an individual may transfer up to $11.4 million during life or at death ($22.8 million per couple) without incurring estate or gift tax.
-However, any additional assets will be subject to estate tax at death.
-In 2020, this estate tax exemption will increase by $180,000 per person.
+2In 2021, an individual may transfer up to $11.7 million during life or at death ($23.4 million per couple) without incurring estate or gift tax.
+Any additional assets will be subject to estate tax at death.

 326 CFR §2503(b)(1)